karishka1222/EnergyHack/README.md

 The EnergyHack application is implemented to bring together people seeking to form healthy habits and lead an active lifestyle.

-Here you can find like-minded people in the chat, places for walking/training on the map, mark your progress in the calendar and receive motivating advice.
+Here the user can find like-minded people in the chat, places for walking / training on the map (currently only in the Nizhny Novgorod region), mark their successes in the calendar and get motivating advice.

-Some sections are not finished.
+❗❗❗The project is under development

 ## Feature List